CRM Method Detail Entity

 Integration with Contact Methods

-When creating or editing a contact method, the type field automatically filters available options based on:
+When creating or editing a contact method, the detail field automatically filters available options based on:

-- The contact method's bundle (address, email, or telephone)
+- The contact method's type (address, email, or telephone)

 - Each method detail type's